CSCI 399 .NET and World Wide Web Programming

 19 05/19 Grades posted before noon, Tuesday

-Computer science is different from many other disciplines (like electrical engineering).
-It is more like a professional school (such as culinary schools), which emphasizes practical works instead of subject studies because many IT companies want the new recruitees to start contributing immediately.
+However, without a proven track record, a computer/data-science graduate may face one of the highest unemployment rates (6.1%) because companies want employees to start contributing immediately according to Newsweek (05/24/2025).
+Computer/data science is different from many other disciplines (like electrical engineering).
+It is more like a professional school (such as culinary schools), which emphasizes practical works instead of subject studies.
 There are three kinds of computing personnel: Unless you have an impressive resume or a strong connection, practicing tens or hundreds of questions posted at the LeetCode is a must in order to secure a job at corporations (like Google and Facebook).
 Otherwise, your chance of answering the questions correctly is low because of their high difficulty and time constraint.
 In addition, you need to create LinkedIn pages to show your achievements, and may consider uploading your projects to the GitHub to showcase them.

 Remark I: Definitions, terminologies, and theories will be discussed minimally in this course.
 Instead practical works and programming knowledge will be emphasized and enforced.